demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 Special thanks to the author of this other mod for their original idea, which inspired me to create my own version.

 ## Description
-Some scraps may appear cursed, offering a more attractive price, but you will have to face this curse until you return to the ship.
+Some scraps may appear cursed, offering a more attractive value, but you will have to face this curse until you return to the ship.
-When a cursed item is picked up, the curse is shared with the player, but this doesn't prevent another player from acquiring the same curse if they pick up the same item later.
+When a cursed scrap is picked up, the curse is shared with the player, but this doesn't prevent another player from acquiring the same curse if they pick up the same scrap later.
-The curse remains active until the player returns to the ship, where all curses are lifted.
+The curse remains active until the player returns to the ship, where all curses are removed.
-Storing a cursed item in the ship removes its curse, but its price remains the same.
+Storing a cursed scrap in the ship removes its curse, but its value remains the same.

-New pills can appear in the level, with a probability (configurable) of appearance per cursed item spawned.
-Only one can be used at a time, and when used, it immunizes the player against the cursed of the NEXT scrap they pick up.
-However, the scrap will retain its curse, so take the opportunity to bring it back to the ship!
+## Holy Water
+This new item can spawn in the factory, and it can only be used when a curse is affecting the player.
+After using the item, all of the player's curses are removed; however, all of the items the player is carrying will drop to the ground, meaning the player won't be able to safely bring a cursed scrap back to the ship.
 This feature can be disabled.

-A configurable mechanic is available to hide curses on scraps :
-- Always - Always hide curses.
-- Never - Never hide curses.
-- Counter - Use a counter to hide curses once a certain number (configurable) of non-cursed items have been picked up.
+## Penalty mechanic
+This new mechanic prevents players from ignoring cursed scraps too much ; each time a new cursed scrap is scanned, a counter increments for all players.
+When the counter reaches a configurable value, the next cursed scrap scanned applies its curse either to the player who scanned it or to the entire team (depending on the chosen difficulty).
+The counter and the list of scanned items are reset to 0 whenever a curse is applied to a player or at the start of the game.

+Modes:
-- NeverNotNamed - Never hide that a scrap is cursed, but hide the curse by replacing the name with '???'.
+- Hard - Applies the curse to the entire team.
-- CounterNotNamed - Use a counter to hide curses once a certain number (configurable) of non-cursed items have been picked up and always hide the curse by replacing the name with '???'.
+- Medium - Applies the curse only to the player who scanned the cursed scrap.
+- None - Do not use the mechanic.

 ## Curses
 - INHIBITION - Prevents the player from jumping and crouching